Frances Newton

-Frances Elaine Newton (née McLemore; April 12, 1965 – September 14, 2005) was executed by lethal injection in the state of Texas for the April 7, 1987 murder of her husband, Adrian, 23, her son, Alton, 7, and daughter, Farrah, 21 months.
+Frances Elaine Newton (née McLemore; April 12, 1965 – September 14, 2005) was an American convicted murderer who was executed by lethal injection in the state of Texas for the April 7, 1987, murders of her estranged husband, Adrian, age 23, her 7-year-old son, Alton, and her 22-month-old daughter, Farrah.

+Newton was just shy of her 22nd birthday when she committed the murders for which she was executed.
+She maintained her innocence to the end, blaming the murders on a drug dealer named "Charlie" whom her husband, whom she claimed was a drug addict, had owed money.

+Newton was convicted on November 17, 1987, for killing her three family members "execution style" for life insurance money.
+It was reported that she and her husband had marital problems and were both dating other people.
+Newton was later executed at age 40.

 Forgery conviction

 In December 1985, Newton was sentenced to three years of probation for forgery.
+A previous employer also testified that they'd fired Newton for stealing money.

 Details of killings

 All three victims were shot with a .25 caliber pistol which belonged to a man that Newton had been seeing at the time.
 Newton claimed that a drug dealer killed the three.
-The Houston police presented evidence that Newton's husband was a drug dealer and was in debt to his supplier.
-Newton maintained her innocence from her first interrogation in 1987 until her execution in 2005.
+She maintained her innocence from her first interrogation in 1987 until her execution in 2005.

-Three weeks before the slayings, Newton had purchased life insurance policies on her husband, her daughter, and herself.
-These were each worth $50,000.
-She named herself as beneficiary on her husband's and daughter's policies.
-Newton claimed she forged her husband's signature to prevent him from discovering that money had been set aside to pay the premiums.
+Prosecutors revealed that Newton had purchased life insurance policies for her husband, her daughter and herself just three weeks before the murders.
+The policies were valued at $50,000 each.
+Newton named herself as the beneficiary for her husband's and daughter's policies.
+She claimed that she forged her husband's signature in order to prevent him from discovering that she set aside money to pay the premiums.
 Prosecutors cited these facts as the basis for her motive.

 Newton was also found to have placed a paper bag containing the murder weapon in a relative's home shortly after the murders.
+A witness testified that they saw her hide the bag in the house.
+Newton said she had found the gun in her home and removed it as a safety precaution.
+The gun belonged to Michael Mouton, who told the police that he'd loaned it to his cousin, Jeffrey Frelow, several months earlier.
+When the gun was shown to Frelow, he recognized it and said that he kept in a chest of drawers in his bedroom.
+He also said that Frances Newton, whom he'd recently started dating, often did his laundry and had easy access to the gun.

-On October 25, 1988, Newton was convicted of the murders and sentenced to death; she spent nearly 17 years on death row before finally being executed by lethal injection on September 14, 2005.
+On October 25, 1988, Newton was found guilty of capital murder and sentenced to death.